 This game has 3 reported Temporal Dark Patterns.
-There are 4 votes indicating the absense of a dark pattern.
+There are 4 votes indicating the absence of a dark pattern.

 This game has 0 reported Monetary Dark Patterns.
-There are 11 votes indicating the absense of a dark pattern.
+There are 11 votes indicating the absence of a dark pattern.

 This game has 1 reported Social Dark Patterns.
-There are 6 votes indicating the absense of a dark pattern.
+There are 6 votes indicating the absence of a dark pattern.

 This game has 2 reported Psychological Dark Patterns.
-There are 4 votes indicating the absense of a dark pattern.
+There are 4 votes indicating the absence of a dark pattern.

 |iOS:||(4.00) with 22 votes.|